-It’s the holidays, which means everyone is bringing out their prime meats, from ham and turkey to prime rib and brisket.
-While you’re more likely to encounter a meal featuring brisket throughout the year than a ham or turkey dinner, it doesn’t mean that preparing, cooking, or carving it is any easier.
+The holidays are known for bringing out the prime meats, from ham and turkey to prime rib and brisket.
+While you’re more likely to encounter brisket throughout the year than a ham or turkey dinner, it doesn’t mean that preparing, cooking or carving it is any easier.
 If you celebrate Passover, it’s likely you’ve been eating brisket your entire life.
 This large, tough cut of meat is usually slowly braised with onions, carrots, brown sugar and a touch of vinegar for Seder.

 However, on the completely different side of the brisket spectrum, you’ll often find it commonly used in Texas-style barbecue, slow roasted on a spit or grill and seasoned with rubs, spices, and sauces.
 No matter how you enjoy it, here are some tips for perfectly carving that brisket.

 How to Slice That Brisket Like a Pro

 First, what exactly is brisket?
 This is the cut of meat that is located in the front of the cow – it’s basically the ‘pecs.’
 The pectoral muscle (brisket) usually weighs about 12 to 20 pounds.
 There are actually two parts of the brisket: the flat and the point.

 The flat, which is most commonly sold, is the tougher of the two pieces because of its dense connective tissue.
 Low and slow is the best way to cook this cut in order to break down that tissue for a tender finished protein.